tdongsi/tdongsi.github.io/source/_posts/SQL/2016-03-31-sql-unit-extension.markdown

 1. Create a new class that implements TestStrategy/CodeStrategy interface to handle the new POJO.
 1. Create a new test runner that uses the new TestStrategy/CodeStrategy.

+For example, our current test runner that can run an ETL script in Vertica database using `vsql` command-line tool.
+If we need a test runner that is able to run an ETL script in **Netezza** database, we should not modify our *current* test runner.
+It will break the current suite of tests for Vertica.
+Instead, we should create a new test runner class with new class extend TestStrategy to handle running ETL in Netezza.

-In [this example](/blog/2016/04/17/sql-unit-data-parity/), I give more detailed steps of implementation when we need to add new capability to SQL Test Runner.
+In [another example](/blog/2016/04/17/sql-unit-data-parity/), I give more detailed steps of implementation when we need to add new capability to SQL Test Runner.